 The City of Alexandria Winter Shelters, also called Hypothermia Shelters, ensures that individuals and families experiencing homelessness have a warm, clean and safe environment to retreat from the elements of weather at night.
-The Winter Shelters, operated by Carpenter's Shelter, are open daily regardless of weather from November 1 to March 31; hours of operation are 7 p.m. - 7 a.m.
-The Winter Shelters provide supportive services and resources necessary to assist an individual in obtaining stable housing.
+The Winter Shelters, operated by Carpenter's Shelter, are open nightly from 7 p.m. - 7 a.m. regardless of weather from December 1- March 31.
+For November and April 1-15, the openings are dependent on the weather.
+The Winter Shelters provide supportive services and resources necessary to assist residents in obtaining stable housing.

 - Hours are 7 p.m. - 7 a.m. daily